nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_consultation_guidance.md

   <tr>
     <td>Topic</td>
     <td>List</td>
-    <td>Each Topic is held as a List containing references to each of the Headings under the Topic.<br>Where a Topic does not contain Headings the the List directly references Clinical Items.</td>
+    <td>Each Topic is held as a List containing references to each of the Headings under the Topic.<br>Where a Topic does not contain Headings the List directly references Clinical Items.</td>
   </tr>
   <tr>
     <td>Heading</td>